 Acceptance rates in North Dakota are excellent, with an overall average of 77%.
 The most selective school is the University of Jamestown, at 57%, while the easiest to get into is North Dakota State University at 93%.
 Graduation rates for undergraduate business degrees in North Dakota are moderate and in a tight band.
 The overall average is 48%, ranging from 30% at Dickinson State University to 56% at North Dakota State University.
 Since this latter school has the best acceptance rate and graduation rate, it’s no surprise that it leads in the combined category.

 The table below shows you all the essential data you need about undergraduate business schools in North Dakota, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
 Click any column header to sort the table based on its contents.

 |University of Mary||Bismarck||$17,445||$8,458||930-1170||20-26||77%||54%|

 Job Outlook for Business School Graduates in North Dakota

-Like its immediate neighbor to the south, North Dakota has extremely strong employment figures—in fact, they are even slightly better, perhaps because of the oil boom going on in the state.
+Like its immediate neighbor to the south, North Dakota has reliable employment figures.
+They are even slightly better, perhaps because of the state’s oil boom.
 North Dakota’s unemployment rate has been significantly lower than the national average for at least the last 30 years, peaked at just 4.3% during the Great Recession, and currently stands at a minuscule 2.6%.
 About 27,500 people were employed in the business and management sector in North Dakota in 2016.
-The largest subgroup was general and operations managers at 7,250, nearly double the size of the next largest subgroup, accountants and auditors at 3,490.
+The largest subgroup was general and operations managers at 7,250, nearly double the next largest subgroup, accountants and auditors at 3,490.